SolisTecnologia/Sobot_Challenges/challenges/challenge_005.md

 The program should be able to count the total and individual occurrences of green and red detected colors, applying the spray only where red is detected.
 ![Sobot Agri Tech](./imgs/challenge_005_sobot_agritech.png)

-## 🥇 Completion Requirements
-- **File Generation:** A different file must be created for each difficulty level.
-- **Complete Execution:** The SoBot must perform the entire sequence without errors.
-- **Accurate Detection:** The SoBot must correctly identify and differentiate colors.
-- **Precise Activation:** The solenoid should activate at the correct moment.
 ## 🌟Tips
 Refer to the **Commands for controlling digital outputs** section in the Command Guide.
 Watch videos on the [YouTube Channel](https://www.youtube.com/@solistecnologia/videos).